 Originally, I used a graphing program I had written in the Logo language for this activity.
 Then I used the TI-82, then the TI-83/84, then the TI-89 calculator.
 Now I use GeoGebra or Desmos.

 To get this many lines onto the screen may require using some of the special features of the calculator or software.
 On the TI-83/84, calculators, one can graph ten functions.
 To get more, students can use bracketed lists of parameters, and in fact, that approach is far more convenient even on the TI-89.
-In GeoGebra, one can use the Sequences command to save time.
+More importantly, it throws light on the concept of parameter.
+Desmos also has bracketed lists.
+In GeoGebra, one can use the powerful Sequences command.
 (See the respective documentation, or e-mail me for more information.)

 Basic Trig: The "starburst" design (the first one) can be brought back after students know a little trig, with the additional constraint that the lines are 15 degrees apart.
 (See also other lessons that connect slope and basic trigonometry.)